-Training Inappropriate Behaviors:
+Training Inappropriate Behaviors

 There are very few "bad dogs" in the world, but there are a lot of dogs who don't understand what humans expect of them.
-Dogs are dogs after all, and many perform a number of regular "dog behaviors" as a way to seek out your attention or keep themselves occupied.
-Teaching your dog appropriate behaviors in a calm, fair manner whill go a long way toward building a bond of trust and companionship for years to come.
-Rather than yell, scold, or punish, teach them what you want them to do instead.
-Here are a few tips for common dog behaviors:
+Dogs are dogs, after all, and most perform a number of regular "dog behaviors" as a way to seek out your attention or keep themselves occupied.
+Teaching your dog appropriate behaviors in a calm, fair manner will go a long way toward building a bond of trust and companionship for years to come.
+Remember that your dog doesn't speak English, so rather than yell, scold or punish, teach him what you want him to do instead.
+Here are a few tips to adjust common dog behaviors: